 Download the Caltrain Oakdale Station Study Fact Sheet.

-The San Francisco County Transportation Authority has now completed a Ridership Study to further assess demand for a station under different scenarios.
+The San Francisco County Transportation Authority has now completed a draft Ridership Study to further assess demand for a station under different scenarios.
 The study found that:

 ENGINEERING FEASIBILITY STUDY